A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Conjugate Bayesian Inference for Multinomial Probit Models

-Theorem \ref{teo1} provides novel results with important implications in Bayesian inference for multinomial probit models.
-As discussed by \citet{arellano_2006} and \citet{azzalini_2013}, \textsc{sun} distributions share several common properties with multivariate Gaussians.
-A key one, is that such a family is closed under marginalization, linear combinations and conditioning.
-Within our context, this means that the marginal posteriors for each coefficient and linear combinations of interest---such as those defining the latent utilities---are still \textsc{sun} and their parameters can be obtained via simple transformations of those in Theorem \ref{teo1} \citep{arellano_2006,azzalini_2013}.
-According to \eqref{eq9}, also the normalizing constant of the posterior is available in closed form and coincides with the cumulative distribution function $\Phi_{h+m}(\bgamma_{\post};\bGamma_{\post})$ of a multivariate Gaussian with ${\bf 0}$ mean and covariance matrix $\bGamma_{\post}$, evaluated at $\bgamma_{\post}$.
-As highlighted in Corollaries \ref{cor2} and \ref{cor3}, this result is fundamental to obtain closed--form expressions of marginal likelihoods and predictive distributions that are useful for model selection and classification.
+Theorem \ref{teo1} generalizes Corollary 4 in \citet{Durante2018} to provide novel results with important implications in Bayesian inference for multinomial probit models.
+As discussed in \citet{arellano_2006} \textsc{sun} distributions share several common properties with multivariate Gaussians.
+A relevant one is that this family is closed under marginalization, linear combinations and conditioning.
+Within our context, this means that the posterior for each single coefficient and linear combinations of interest---such as those defining the latent utilities---are still \textsc{sun} and their parameters can be obtained via simple transformations of those in Theorem \ref{teo1} \citep{arellano_2006,azzalini_2013}.
+According to \eqref{eq9}, also the normalizing constant of the posterior is available in closed form and coincides with the cumulative distribution function $\Phi_{h+m}(\bgamma_{\post};\bGamma_{\post})$, evaluated at $\bgamma_{\post}$, of a multivariate Gaussian with ${\bf 0}$ mean and covariance matrix $\bGamma_{\post}$.
+As outlined in Corollaries~\ref{cor2} and \ref{cor3}, this result is fundamental to obtain closed--form expressions for marginal likelihoods and predictive distributions, that are useful for model selection and classification.